Nigerian fashion pioneer Folashade 'Shade' Thomas-Fahm will be celebrated at 'Africa Fashion' exhibition

 Checinska highlights Nkwo Onwuka as a designer to watch.
 Her Nigerian brand NKWO aims to reduce textile waste by creating limited edition pieces from upcycled denim, end-of-line fabrics and cutting-table waste.

 "Fashion coming from the continent can be more than just print and color.
-There are textural elements, form and function," Onwuka tells CNN.
+There are textural elements, form and function," Onwuka said.

 She said she is excited to be continuing Thomas-Fahm's legacy.